Terror funding: How grit and determination wound a noose around the Kashmir separatists

 Investigators say transfer of money through hawala is still the biggest draw.
 In the month of November 2011, four businessmen were booked by the Enforcement Directorate to facilitating hawala transactions through the Line of Control.

 It had become evident that this money was being sent by the Lashkar-e-Tayiba to facilitate its terrorists and also the separatists.
-However investigations had found that the businessmen were only facilitating the transfer for a fee and were not ideologically connected to the Lashkar.
+However investigations had found that the businessmen were only facilitating the transfer for a fee and not ideologically connected to the Lashkar.

 The terror groups still find hawala to be their best bet since it is safer compared to legal banking.
 It is very difficult to crack the hawala trail as the persons involved in the transfer change after every two or three transactions the officer says.